hapijs/bounce/README.md

 ## Introduction

 Working with `async`/`await` introduces a new challange in handling errors.
-Unlike callbacks, which provide a dual machanism for passing application errors via the callback `err` argument and developer errors via exceptions, `await` combines these two channels into one.
+Unlike callbacks, which provide a dual mechanism for passing application errors via the callback `err` argument and developer errors via exceptions, `await` combines these two channels into one.

 It is common practice to ignore application errors in background processing or when there is no